fibo/fibo-gulptasks/config.md

 Note that this task is treated a part and not in *copyfiles* cause adding a *.npmignore* in the *root/* folder will tell npm to ignore such files.

+### .npmignore

+Generates a .npmignore with the following content

+  * node_modules
+  * npm-debug.log

+Note that this task is treated a part and not in *copyfiles* cause adding a *.gitignore* in the *root/* folder will tell git to ignore such files.

 ### copyfiles

 Copies the following files